Docusign

-DocuSign, Inc. is an American company headquartered in San Francisco, California, that allows organizations to manage electronic agreements.
-As part of the DocuSign Agreement Cloud, DocuSign offers eSignature, a way to sign electronically on different devices.
-DocuSign has over 1 million customers and hundreds of millions of users in more than 180 countries.
-Signatures processed by DocuSign are compliant with the US ESIGN Act and the European Union's eIDAS regulation, including EU Advanced and EU, Qualified Signatures.
+Docusign, Inc. is an American software company headquartered in San Francisco, California that provides products for organizations to manage electronic agreements with electronic signatures on different devices.
+As of 2025, Docusign has about 1.7 million clients in 180 countries.
+Signatures processed by Docusign are compliant with the US ESIGN Act and the European Union's eIDAS regulation, including EU Advanced and EU Qualified Signatures.

-In April 2018, DocuSign filed for an initial public offering.
+In April 2018, Docusign filed for an initial public offering.
 At the time of the IPO, the largest shareholders were venture investment firms Sigma Partners, Ignition Partners, Frazier Technology Ventures, and former CEO Keith Krach was the largest individual shareholder.
 None of the original founders are major shareholders.
-The company went public on the NASDAQ on April 27, 2018.
+The company went public on the Nasdaq on April 27, 2018.